pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 \end{cases}
 $$

-These main-votes must be justified with a appropriate justification.
+These main-votes must be justified with an appropriate justification.
 A main-vote for $$v$$ may be justified in two ways:

 - **Non-conflicting**: that is the quorum certificate for $$\langle \text{CP:PRE-VOTE},h,r,r_{cp},b \rangle$$